hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 config.nestedConfig.value=10
 ```

+If a property is not used in a test, the test fail when starting.
+The reason is that if one would make a typing error and the in reality something different is tested then you think is being tested, it is best to know this as soon as possible.

 ### Number of threads
 By default 10 threads are used to call the timestep methods.
 But in practice you want to control the number of thread.
 This can be done using the threadCount property.